 I have completed my first marathon!
 I ran the very well attended Paris Marathon 2012 on Sunday April 15th.
 There were around 35,000 runners and, contrary to what I had thought, it was really well supported.
 Lots of crowds lining the streets.

 Paris Marathon 2012

 I had a plan in mind, which was to try and run as close to 3:30:00 pace as possible and see where it got me.
+I had orchestrated my marathon training plan according to that.
 I thought I should start out slow at around 8:10 minutes per mile for 10 miles, then speed up to 7:50 per mile for the next 10 miles and slow down to 8:00 minutes a mile for the final six.
 Of course, plans never quite work out.
 I gradually increased my pace over the first 10 miles, but wasn’t able to get up to 7:50 per mile and by 19 miles I knew I wasn’t going to make 3:30:00.
 But I soldiered on and with a little walking over the final six miles I came in at 3:43:25 in 9810th place.
 I have yet to get my nutrition right during a long run and I certainly hit the wall at 20 miles.
 I need to experiment a little more to find what works for me.

 My wife, Victoria, brother-in-law Sean and nephew Al came to support me round the course and amazingly managed to spot me twice in the mass of people running.
 I had thought it would thin out at some point, but it didn’t.
 It was solid all the way round, which possibly did hamper my pace a little at times.
 It was really good to see them when I did at 13.5 miles at La Bastille.
 I have edited together a short video of my Paris Marathon 2012 weekend.